geb/geb/doc/manual/src/chapters/111-sauce-labs.md

 ## SauceLabsDriverFactory

-First, there is the `SauceLabsDriverFactory` that given a browser specification as well as an username and access key creates an instance of `RemoteWebDriver` configured to use a browser in SauceLabs cloud.
+First, there is the `SauceLabsDriverFactory` that given a browser specification as well as an username and access key creates an instance of `RemoteWebDriver` configured to use a browser in the SauceLabs cloud.
 One would typically use it in `GebConfig.groovy` like this:

 	def sauceBrowser = System.getProperty("geb.sauce.browser")
 	if (sauceBrowser) {